huma-engineering/huma-docs/data-collection/modules/general/photos.md

 In the Clinician Portal, care teams can view photos submitted by their patients.

 ![Photos in the Clinician Portal](./assets/cp-patient-summary-photos.png)

+By clicking on the module summary, clinicians can see when the photos were submitted, along with notes from the patient.

 ![Photos in the Clinician Portal](./assets/cp-module-details-photos.png)